awpala/cs-6290-hpca-setup-and-debugger/debugging-guide.md

   * https://code.visualstudio.com/docs/cpp/launch-json-reference
   * https://code.visualstudio.com/docs/cpp/config-linux

-The dropdowns in the `Run and Debug` view (as demonstrated previously in this guide) are configured directly in file `/.vscode/launch.json`, which provides the corresponding "launch" configurations to populate these dropdown entries.
-Furthermore, sub-"tasks" can be defined via `/.vscode/tasks.json` to enhance these launch configurations; in this particular context, the tasks are defined such that the SESC app is rebuilt (for both compilation and debugging targets) immediately prior to launch of the VS Code debugger, thereby ensuring the most recently saved version of the source code is used when debugging.
+The dropdowns in the `Run and Debug` view of VS Code (as demonstrated previously in this guide) are configured directly in file `/.vscode/launch.json`, which provides the corresponding "launch" configurations to populate these dropdown entries.
+Furthermore, sub-"tasks" can be defined via `/.vscode/tasks.json` to enhance these launch configurations; in this particular context, the tasks are defined such that the old report is deleted and then the SESC app is rebuilt (for both compilation and debugging targets), immediately prior to launch of the VS Code debugger, thereby ensuring the most recently saved version of the source code is used when debugging.

 ***Note***: For demonstration purposes, this section will examine the "benchmarks" configurations group, however, this information is applicable to the other groups and launch configurations, without a corresponding loss of generality.